Here at Leap in! we are often asked if the NDIS covers respite care. The answer is yes.

 There are many different supports the NDIS can provide for a few hours, overnight or longer, depending on the needs of the participant and their carers.

 Respite care can be funded by your NDIS Plan where it is considered a “reasonable and necessary” support.

 Respite care allows for both a person with a disability and their carer to have a break or a change of scenery.
 It is the alternative care that is put in place while a usual care giver is unavailable.

 - Informal care from friends or family (not funded by the NDIS)

-- Formal care through paid in home services or centre-based services (funded by the NDIS).
+- Formal care through paid in home services or centre-based services (may be funded by the NDIS)